Overview

 How It Works

-- Your application starts identity proofing - The patient begins in your product and verifies their identity with your CSP.
+- Your application starts identity proofing - Your product verifies their identity with your CSP.

-- Your backend creates a Pushed Authorization Request - You call Fasten’s Identity service with the CSP ID Token.
+- Your backend creates a Pushed Authorization Request - Call Fasten’s Identity service with your stable

 - Fasten returns a